- Plants have more fiber and less protein as they mature.

 Storing round bales end-to-end will reduce waste when stacked outdoors.
 Stacking large round bales usually increases losses, especially when stored outside.
 Stacking tends to trap moisture and limits drying from the sun and wind.

-Studies show that outside storage loss for round bales ranges between 5 to 35 percent (see table 2) depending on the following;
+Outside storage loss for round bales ranges between 5 to 35 percent depending on:

 To reduce this loss: